Home

 Platinum is the principal metal of the six-metal group that bears its name; the other platinum group metals are palladium, rhodium, ruthenium, osmium, and iridium.
 All possess unique chemical and physical qualities that make them vital industrial materials.

-Platinum is used in the computer industry and in other high-tech electronic applications since it is an excellent conductor of electricity, does not corrode, and has a low reactivity with other metals.
-This sector accounts for about 7% of consumption.
+Platinum is used in the computer industry and in other high-tech electronic applications since it is an excellent conductor of electricity and does not corrode.

 NYMEX Division Platinum Futures and Options